Abelian Groups With Partial Decomposition Bases In LΔ∞Ω, Part I, 2012 Jacoby Consulting

 Towards A Formal Theory Of Interoperability, Saikou Y. Diallo

-Modeling, Simulation & Visualization Engineering Theses & Dissertations
+Computational Modeling and Simulation Engineering Theses & Dissertations

 This dissertation proposes a formal theory of interoperability that explains 1) what interoperability is as opposed to how it works, 2) how to tell whether two or more systems can interoperate and 3) how to identify whether systems are interoperating or merely exchanging bits and bytes.
 The research provides a formal model of data in M&S that captures all possible representations of a real or imagined thing and distinguishes between existential dependencies and transformational dependencies.
 Existential dependencies capture the relationships within a model while transformational dependencies capture the relationships between interactions with a model.
 These definitions are used to ...